Skip to content

 journalctl -xeu kubelet

-The logs indicate that apiserver cannot be connected.
-Test network connectivity.
+The logs reveal that apiserver cannot be connected; test network connectivity.

 telnet apiserver.cluster.local 6443

-Testing reveals that the network is unreachable.
-Turn off the firewall on the master node to resolve the issue.
+Testing reveals network issues; disable the firewall on the master node to resolve the issue.

 systemctl stop firewalld